Download the free planner to get some outfit ideas and a preview of what to expect!

 When you started considering a boudoir session, you probably scoured the Internet, looking at photographs on social media, and comparing prices.
 True boudoir photography takes skill, experience, the right gear, good lighting, and a great personality, so this is NOT the type of photography to skimp on.
 You want gorgeous images and a really good, professional boudoir photographer, so you’re going to pay a decent amount of money.
-My average boudoir client spends around $1,800 – my collections start at $599 and some clients invest thousands.
+My average boudoir client spends around $3,500 – my collections start at $800 and most clients invest thousands in prints and luxury products.
 I’ve yet to hear any of them voice regret.
 Occasionally, I’ll get a call from a prospective client who doesn’t want to spend more than $250, because her friend did a session she bought on Groupon.
 My response is: “You get what you pay for, and I wouldn’t take my clothes off for someone who only charges $250.”
 For real.

 So what are the things you should look for in a boudoir photographer?